Snow-Works/python-libraries-and-machine-learning-workflow-2/README.md

 # python-libraries-and-machine-learning-workflow-2
 Working with engineering datasets and the end-to-end data analytics workflow using the Smart Grid Cyber-Physical Attack dataset. loading and exploring data performance, cleaning and preprocessing (handling missing values, duplicates, and inconsistent data types).
+Exploratory data analysis and visualisation, and applying feature engineering, label encoding, and standardisation to prepare cyber-physical sensor data for machine learning.